nukeop/tinycrawl-backend/README.md

 --------------------------|------------|-------------------------------------------------------------------------------------
 /users                    | **POST**   | Create a new user.
 Returns the new User object.
 /users                    | **GET**    | Get a list of all users.
+/users/authenticate       | **GET**    | Request a JWT to be issued.
+For details on authentication, see the relevant section in this readme.
 /users/:uuid              | **GET**    | Get a single user.
 /users/username/:username | **GET**    | Get a single user by username.
 /users/:uuid              | **DELETE** | Delete a single user.
 /users/:uuid/heroes       | **GET**    | Get all heroes of a user.
 /users/:uuid/universes    | **GET**    | Get all universes of a user.
+/users/:uuid/displayName         | **PUT**    | Update a user's display name.
+Required body parameter: `displayName`.
+Users are only allowed to change their own display name.
 /users/:uuid/role         | **PUT**    | Update a user's role.
 Required body parameter: `role`, must be one of allowed roles.

 #### Heroes